dnb-org/configurations/packages/browserslist-config/README.md

 ### Philosophy

-- we support all currently updated browsers
+- We support all presently updated browsers
-- we don't support Internet Explorer lower than version 12
+- We don't support Internet Explorer lower than version 12
-- we don't support Legacy Edge Browser (lower than version 79)
+- We don't support legacy Edge Browser (lower than version 79)

 ### All configuration packages